Learning at the Edge: Tailed-Uniform Sampling for Robust Simulation-Based Inference: Abstract

 \section{Abstract}

 We introduce the \tail proposal distribution for generating training simulations in simulation-based inference.
 Instead of sampling parameters uniformly within bounded regions, we extend the distribution beyond prior boundaries with smooth Gaussian tails.
-This eliminates sharp discontinuities that cause neural posterior estimators to fail when the posterior distribution intersects or extends beyond the prior bounds.
-The method requires minimal hyperparameter tuning, with tail widths of 10--30\% of the prior width proving robust across problems.
-We demonstrate these benefits on a synthetic Gaussian linear task and cosmological parameter inference from the matter power spectrum.
-We also find that \tail-trained models outperform \uniform ones near the boundaries across various training set sizes and dimensions of the parameter space.
-This advantage grows in higher dimensions, where boundaries dominate parameter space volume.
-All code is publicly available on Github\footnote{\url{https://github.com/chaipattira/tailed-uniform-sbi}}.
+This eliminates sharp transitions that cause neural posterior estimators to fail when the posterior distribution intersects or extends beyond the prior bounds.
+We show these benefits on a toy problem and cosmological parameter inference from the matter power spectrum.
+Such an advantage grows in high dimensions, where boundaries dominate parameter space volume.